-The federal No Child Left Behind (NCLB) Act contains notifications districts must share with parents.
-The following is a list of rights parents have regarding their child's education.
+The federal Elementary and Secondary Education Act includes notifications districts must share with our families.
+The following is a list of rights families have regarding their child's education.
 We encourage you to contact us for more information.

 - The availability of a local district staff person as a liaison for homeless children.

 - Immediate enrollment and school participation, even if educational and medical records and proof of residency are not available.

 - The availability of educational opportunities and related opportunities for homeless students (preschool to age 21), including unaccompanied youth.

 - Enrollment and transportation rights, including transportation to the school of origin.
 “School of origin” is defined as the school the child attended when permanently housed or when last enrolled.

 - Written explanation of why a homeless child is placed other than in a school of origin or school requested by the parent, with the right to appeal within the local dispute resolution process.